iamcapote/semantic_flow/docs/info.md

   3) Wire routes and bindings in Router
   4) Adjust fast and inspect in Console
   5) Test, refine, and finalize in Chat
-  6) Manage providers, SSO, and site options in Admin Think of it as a small factory for context-building.
+  Manage providers and site options in Router settings (Advanced) Think of it as a small factory for context-building.

 ## 3) Pages and Features